4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 ## 4. Randomness in ScroogeCoin
 - **Question**: In ScroogeCoin, if Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, what will she be able to do?
 How long will it take on average?
 What happens if Alice’s random number generator has a bug and her key generation produces only 1,000 distinct pairs?
 	- **Answer**:
+		- **IDEALLY**
 			- **Key Collision**:
 			  If Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, she could impersonate that person by signing transactions on their behalf.
 Given ScroogeCoin uses 256-bit secret keys, the probability of finding a collision is approximately `2^-128`, which is practically impossible.
 			- **Average Time**:
 			  On average, it would take `2^128` attempts to find a matching secret key.
 		- **Alice’s Bug**:
-		  If Alice's random number generator only produces 1,000 distinct pairs, Mallory could simply brute-force those possibilities.
+			- If Alice's random number generator only produces 1,000 distinct pairs, Mallory could simply brute-force those possibilities.
 If the network contains many public keys, this drastically reduces security.
 For example, if there are 10,000 unique public keys, Mallory could succeed in approximately `1000/10000 = 0.1` trials, making it extremely vulnerable.

 ---
 # Chapter 4: How bitcoin achieves decentralization